kunalmanishdesai/distributed_werewolves/README.md

 ## Licensing
 This project is GPL licensed.
 We permit the use of this code in future academic courses unless stated otherwise here.
+# Copyright (c) 2012 Ailun Pei, Akhil Jose, Aksa Elizabeth Sunny, and Kunal Desai
+# This project is licensed under the GNU General Public License (GPL), version 3 or later.
+# You may redistribute and/or modify it under the terms of the GPL as published by the Free Software Foundation.

+# The project is distributed in the hope that it will be useful, but without any warranty, including the implied warranties of merchantability or fitness for a particular purpose.
+# For more information, see the full GPL at <http://www.gnu.org/licenses/>.